I have a soft spot for traditional Chinese patterns and art. It might be something to do with where I was born and brought up.

 The Traditional Chinese Patterns

-The traditional Chinese patterns from Owen Jone’s book are mainly based on the collection at the South Kensington Museum.
-The South Kensington Museum was renamed the Victoria & Albert Museum (The V&A) after Queen Victoria and her husband Albert.
+The traditional Chinese patterns from Owen Jones’s book are mainly based on the collection at the South Kensington Museum.
+The South Kensington Museum was renamed the Victoria & Albert Museum (The V&A) after Queen Victoria and her husband, Albert.

-It is one of my favourite museums and a must visit if in London.
-Not only are the collections and exhibitions amazing but the building itself is stunning.
-It’s a wonderful place to have lunch in the museums very decorative dinning room.
+It is one of my favourite museums and a must-visit in London.
+The collections and exhibitions are amazing, and the building itself is stunning.
+It’s a beautiful place to have lunch in the museum’s decorative dining room.

-The preface of the book refers to the civil war that raged in China between 1850-1864.
-The Taiping Civil War was between the ruling Qing dynasty and the Taiping Heavenly Kingdom.
+The book’s preface refers to the civil war that raged in China between 1850 and 1864.
+The Taiping Civil War was between the Qing dynasty and the Taiping Heavenly Kingdom.

 1. Traditional Chinese Patterns – Green with Red & Yellow Flowers